The Forsyte Saga

 Soames is back in the spotlight again in the second novel, In Chancery (1920), the title referring to divorce court.
 But other relationships among the Forsytes and their spouses also come into the plot.
 Then, after another interlude, the third novel of the sequence, To Let (1921), moves the drama on to the next generation, with Soames's daughter Fleur (by his second wife Annette) and Irene's son Jon (by young Jolyon) falling in love, while their respective parents have fits.

 Soames is still the same person, but the edges have come off in the last two novels of the sequence.
 He's objectionable but not virulently hateful.
 And, at last, by the end of To Let, Soames does come to some kind of realization of what a fool he's been.

 Stop wherever you like

 He's not done yet though.
-Galsworthy followed up The Forsyte Saga with another sequence on the family, A Modern Comedy (1924–1928), consisting again of three novels and two interludes, focusing on Soames and his daughter Fleur, who marries a man she does not love because she can't have Jon Forsyte.
+Galsworthy follows up The Forsyte Saga with another sequence on the family, A Modern Comedy (1924–1928), consisting again of three novels and two interludes, focusing on Soames and his daughter Fleur, who marries a man she does not love because she can't have Jon Forsyte.
 Soames has really calmed down now and the series as a whole is not much concerned with carrying on the story of the elder Forsytes.
 Rather the stories focus on the social scene involving young people in Britain after the war.
 Previously prominent figures from the clan make only cameo appearances.
 And Soames leaves the scene for good by the end of A Modern Comedy.